aofei/air/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/sheng/air)](https://goreportcard.com/report/github.com/sheng/air)
 [![GoDoc](https://godoc.org/github.com/sheng/air?status.svg)](https://godoc.org/github.com/sheng/air)

 An ideal RESTful web framework for Go.
-You can use it to develop a RESTful web application as natural as breathing.
+You can use it to build a RESTful web application as natural as breathing.

 High-performance?
 Fastest?
 Almost all the web frameworks are using these words to tell people that they are the best.
 Maybe they are, maybe not.
-This framework does not intend to follow the crowd.
-So, Air web framework can only guarantee you one thing: **it can serve properly.**
+Air does not intend to follow the crowd.
+It can only guarantee you one thing: **it can serve properly.**

 ## Features

+* Singleton
+  * Air is uncountable.
 * API
 	* As less as possible.
 	* As simple as possible.
 	* As expressive as possible.
-* Methods
+* Method
 	* `GET`
 	* `HEAD`
 	* `POST`